polarnik/PerfInsight/README.md

 # PerfInsight
 [HKTN25-30](https://youtrack.jetbrains.com/issue/HKTN25-30/PerfInsight-tool-for-JVM-Profiles) 🔬 PerfInsight tool for JVM Profiles

-Our tool speeds up performance optimization and reduces time consuming tasks for senior developers.
+Our tool speeds up performance optimization and reduces time-consuming tasks for senior developers.
-It distills all valuable information, extracts profile data, aligns the data with the source code, and then generates ai suggestions for optimal usage to fix bottlenecks.
+It distills all valuable information, extracts profile data, aligns the data with the source code, and then generates AI suggestions for optimal usage to fix bottlenecks.
 Our team has resolved 200+ performance issues manually and now we have automated this process completely.

-We would love to help you as well
+We would love to help you as well.

 # Problem

 AI Agent Junie can work as a static code analyzer:
-- summarize a source code
+- summarize the source code
 - find patterns and anti-patterns

-but it cannot work with profiling data like:
+However, it cannot work with profiling data such as:
 - JFR files
 - async-profiler files
 - YourKit profiler files

-because the files are too large
+This is because these files are too large.

 # Solution

-We can create a pipeline and a set of tools for preparation and extraction performance context about the source code:
+We can create a pipeline and a set of tools to prepare and extract performance context from the source code:

 0. ⚙️ Start benchmarks
 1. ⚙️ Collect performance profiles
-2. 🔬 Analyze Profiles
+2. 🔬 Analyze profiles
     * Extract thread pools from profile results
     * Extract slow functions from profile results
-    * Get system version info
+    * Get system version information
     * Get source code for the slow classes and methods
-3. 🔮 Find performance antipatterns in the selected source code
+3. 🔮 Find performance anti-patterns in the selected source code
 4. 🔮 Generate suggestions for improving performance
 5. 🔁 Revalidate